 (Best for grades 2-6)

-This presentation covers writing, editing and revising, with a special emphasis on the scientific research involved in creating the non-fiction parts of the book, including my work with a paleontologist from the American Museum of Natural History.
+These presentations cover writing, editing and revising, with a special emphasis on the scientific research involved in creating the non-fiction parts of the books, including my work with a paleontologist from the American Museum of Natural History (for Dinosaur Disaster) and a television Meteorologist (for Weather Disaster).
 I’ll also talk about telling stories in the graphic novel format and give an interactive demonstration of the digital techniques I used to create the illustrations.

-* Because of the graphic-novel format, I can’t really read this book to the group during the presentation.
-To help you prepare the students, I’ve created a special slideshow of the entire book you can read to your class, formatted to work as a presentation you can project on a big screen.
+* Because of the graphic-novel format, I can’t really read these books to the group during the presentation.
+To help you prepare the students, I’ve created a special slideshow of each book you can read to your class, formatted to work as a presentation you can project on a big screen.
 You can find it on my private author visit page.

 Benjamin Franklinstein LIVES!

 (Best for 4th-grade on up) This presentation covers the process of writing and illustrating a middle-grade chapter book, with a special emphasis on research as part of the writing process including some of the amazing things I discovered about Frankenstein and Benjamin Franklin.
 I’ll also show how I illustrated the book and navigated the many wrong turns and missteps we ran into along the way, then finish with digital illustration demonstration where I add a volunteer to the jacket of the book. (*Because the presentation is so specific to character and plot development and revisions, this presentation really only works if all the students in the room have read the book, or at least started it.)